trinity-sh/Franchise-Hub-API/README.md

 # Franchise-Hub-API

-Server application for FranchiseHub written in ExpressJS
+REST API for Franchise Hub written in Express.js